OE9SAU/SAULink9/README.md

 # SAULink9 - the DIY SVXLink interface for your analog TRX

 SAULink9 is a DIY project that bridges analog radios with the SVXLink Austria network or any other SVXLink networks like FM-FUNKNETZ.
-It’s designed for amateur radio operators who want to flexibly connect their analog repeaters (or other analog devices) — without on costly proprietary hardware.
+It’s designed for amateur radio operators who want to flexibly connect their analog repeaters (or other analog devices).

 ![Caseoverfront](/Node_Case/SAULink9_over_front.png)
 ![Caseoverback](/Node_Case/SAULink9_over_back.png)